vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/terraform-modularizing.md

 terraform.tfvars
 ```

 There is not much code, so I will paste here the repository for us to fork from.
-The repository can be found [here]().
+The repository can be found [https://github.com/vvasylkovskyi/vvasylkovskyi-infra](https://github.com/vvasylkovskyi/vvasylkovskyi-infra).

 Make sure to clone it, run `terraform init` and `terraform apply --auto-approve`.
 Check you EIP address in console and access it via SSH using `ssh ubuntu@ip-address` to double check that the instance loaded correctly.